-This site uses affiliate links.
+This site uses affiliate links (what's that?)

 You'll want a method to keep you keep your books categorized.
-Some of my Favorite options include:

 Check out the Ideas for storing books over at The Clutter-Free Classroom

 (including this clever idea of using a filing cabinet)

 Do you have some unused space under your stairs?
 How about a custom shelf to take advantage of this unused space?

 No room inside?
 How about a utility shelf in your basement or garage?

 Now that your teacher library is set up and organized you'll be able to easily find the books you want to rotate in and out of your student library.
 Be sure to swing by and check out some ideas on how to set up your student reading space here.

 We'd love to see it!
 Download a free copy of our learning center signs, and get free access to our early childhood learning spaces fb group!
 In this group you can search through thousands of photos shared by early childhood educators just like you!
 Or share your photo and ask for suggestions from out members!

 What can I help you find?